The $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons in a double pole QCD Sum Rule: Results

+We can see in Fig.(\ref{massUPsi}) that all masses are stable at $M>6.5$ GeV.
+At M=6.5 GeV, the mass obtained for $\Upsilon(1S)$ is 9.46 GeV and $\Upsilon(2S)$ is 200 MeV above of the experimental value.

-On the other hand, the calculation of the decay constant, we use the experimental values $m_{1}=3.1 \GeV $, $m_{2}=3.7 \GeV$ and $\Delta'=0.3 \GeV$ in Eqs.(\ref{solA}) and (\ref{solB}).
-In Fig.(\ref{decayPsi}) we see the values for the decay constant of the $J/\psi$ meson, solid line, has a good stability for the Borel mass above 3 GeV and its value is close the its experimental value, that is about 416 MeV.
-For the decay constant of the $\Psi(2S)$ meson, dash line, has the same stability window and its value is $(320 \pm 10) \MeV$.
-Considering $\Delta'$ parameter in the range: $\Delta'= (0.3 \pm 0.05)\GeV$, we get:
+For the calculation of the decay constant, we use the experimental values $m_{1}=9.46 \GeV$, $m_{2}=10.02 \GeV$.
+In Fig.(\ref{decayUPsi}) we see that the values for the decay constant have good stability for a Borel mass above 6 GeV.